 Three case-studies with participants

 The approach is being implemented to support decision-making in three case-studies with participants, leading to the development of three projects.
 Table 1 presents their context.
 They were selected for their topic and diversity.
 According to the projects’ initiator, these projects aim to contribute to the transition of systems to a circular economy.
-They all mainly focus on the reuse of objects or materials, at the meso scale (network of organisms, (van der Werf et al., 2025)).
+They all mainly focus on the reuse of objects or materials, at the meso scale (network of organisms).
 They were initiated by public institutions, in rural and urban areas of a French region.
 Table 1 underlines the diversity of maturity of the sectors studied, of expectations from the participants about the study, and of proximity between the stakeholders.
 The following paragraphs present each case.

 Case “used textile”: In a French rural department, waste management has been entrusted to a joint association.
 The joint association sees room for improvement in the used textiles sector at the scale of its department, but knows neither the sector nor the stakeholders.
 Stakeholders of the sector present in the department are mainly involved in the reuse.
-They are not federated, critic about the current value chain, and also suffer from a lack of support from the joint association.
+They are not federated, critic about the current value chain, and suffer from a lack of support from the joint association.
 The joint association would like to bring them together to define a common strategy.
-Indicators are a mean of exchange, and will enable the strategy to be monitored.
+Indicators are a means of exchange, and will enable the strategy to be monitored.

 Case “reuse in waste collection centers”: In and around an important French metropolis, most waste collection centers are managed by a joint association.
 It delegates the operation of some of them to a company.
 Since 2024, reuse zones have been deployed in most of these waste collection centers.
 Individuals drop off their reusable items there, and reuse actors collect, prepare and sell them.
 Reuse actors are associations and social companies working on reinsertion.
 The joint association aims to bring reuse actors and waste collection centers operators together to improve the reuse and support the establishment of these zones.
-Indicators are a mean of establishing a common strategy.
+Indicators are a means of establishing a common strategy.

 Case “reuse in the building and public works sector”: The reuse value chain in the building and public works sector is not structured.
 The economic service of a French metropolis leads a project to increase the reuse of this sector by initiating and boosting a change of practice for all the actors of the sector in the metropole, to make the reuse a habit.
 They want indicators to defined the conditions required for this habit change, and to follow the project.